19 Fun Things to Do in Roma Norte, Mexico City

 Start your walk down leafy Colima Street and branch off on side streets to discover quirky boutiques and concept stores throughout the constantly evolving neighbourhood.

-Check out Metate and Tana Karei for artisanal Mexican housewares, 180 degrees for clothing and jewelry from emerging local designers, and Mother Vintage Store for cowboy boots, leather jackets and handbags from Mexican brands.
+Check out Metate and Tana Karei for artisanal Mexican housewares, 180 degrees for clothing and jewelry from emerging local designers, and Revolver Vintage for cowboy boots, leather jackets and handbags from Mexican brands.

 Our favourite store, Esculturas Vivas, sells funky vases and sculptures with carved faces that make it feel like you're bringing an amigo home.